 Revival and Upgrading

 Thanks to the work of DarkSoft64 the CPS3 security cart can be resurrected when the battery dies.
 Although not to its original state.
-He managed to create a BIOS for the cart that allows un-encrypted versions of the game to be executed.
-This new BIOS also allows any of the games to be played with the came cartridge.
+He managed to create a BIOS for the cart that allows un-encrypted versions of the game to be executed therefore unlocking the system.
+This new BIOS also allows any of the games to be played with the came cartridge, so no need to swap when changing games.

 I purchased my CPS3 system complete with Street Fighter 3 New Generations from someone on eBay sometime in 2007 or so.
 It worked perfectly when I received it and I enjoyed playing it for a short time.
 I saw that the battery was getting very old (even then) and wanted to replace it like I had done for my CPS2 games.